To control the access to your service, you can use the referer hotlink protection feature in Tencent Cloud CDN.

 a.qq.comwill be matched.

-If your acceleration domain name is configured for global acceleration and you want different referer hotlink protection configurations for acceleration in and outside of Mainland China, click Add Special Configuration.
+If your acceleration domain name is configured for global acceleration and you want to configure acceleration in and outside the Chinese mainland with different referer hotlink protection settings, you can click Add Special Configuration.

 www.test.com is as follows:

-The actual access status will be as follows:
+Then the actual access will be as follows:

-184.108.40.206initiates a request, the allowlist configured for Mainland China will be hit and the requested content will be directly returned.
+22.214.171.124, which matches the allowlist configured for the Chinese mainland, then the requested content will be directly returned.